dapr/docs/daprdocs/content/en/contributing/docs-contrib/docs-release.md

 - All new features or updates have been sufficiently documented and reviewed.
 - Docs PRs for the upcoming release point to the release branch.

-For these steps, we will treat `v1.0` as the latest release and `v1.1` as the upcoming release.
+For these steps, treat `v1.0` as the latest release and `v1.1` as the upcoming release.

 ## Release process overview